 As far as we’re concerned, you’re certifiable.

 Let’s say you are undergoing a competitive interview in front of the general manager to become the chief engineer of a radio station where you’d like to work.
 You appear to have some experience like the other person she’s considering.
-But your opponent boasts that he’s a SBE Certified Broadcast Radio Engineer and you have no certification.
+But your opponent boasts that he’s an SBE Certified Broadcast Radio Engineer and you have no certification.
 Who is she going to hire?
 She may not know the best questions to ask to determine your technical eligibility.

 In 1975, SBE established a Certification Program to recognize and raise the professional status of broadcast engineers by providing standards of professional competence.
 Through the years, it has become recognized in the industry as the primary method of verifying the attainment of educational standards.
 In 2003, SBE’s Certification Program was recognized by the National Skill Standards Board.
 NSSB Certification Recognition promotes quality assurance in the certification marketplace and provides national recognition for certifications that meet the quality benchmarks.
 With the industry constantly changing, the SBE-certified engineer must keep up with those changes.

 To be eligible for certification, you must have a strong interest in the design, operation, maintenance or administration of the day-to-day problems and achievements associated with the operation of a broadcast facility or related technology.
 You must also meet the specific eligibility requirements of the desired certification level.
 The SBE broadcast engineer certificate is not a license; it is a document that recognizes professional competence by peers in a professional, independent organization.
 Certification is for individuals only and may not be used to imply that an organization or firm is certified.